hezarai/hezar/README.md

 ## Quick Tour
 ### Models
-There's a bunch of ready to use trained models for different tasks on the Hub.
-To see all the models see [here](https://huggingface.co/hezarai)!
+There's a bunch of ready to use trained models for different tasks on the Hub!

+**🤗Hugging Face Hub Page**: [https://huggingface.co/hezarai](https://huggingface.co/hezarai)

+Let's walk you through some examples!

 - **Text Classification (sentiment analysis, categorization, etc)**
 ```python